 Between 2011 and 2014 she co-edited New Writing Scotland, Scotland’s principle forum for poetry and short fiction, and in 2014 she curated a new anthology of LGBT writing from Scotland, Out There (Freight) – the first of its kind in over a decade.
 In 2020, she was one of the judges for the Dublin International Literary Award.

 Guest, Wednesday evening: Louise Welsh – Writer

 Louise Welsh is the author of eight novels including, The Cutting Room, Death is a Welcome Guest and No Dominion.
 She is the editor of Ghost, One Hundred Stories to Read with the Lights On (2016).
 Louise was awarded an Honorary Doctor of Arts by Edinburgh Napier University (2015) and was a University of Otago’s Scottish Writers Fellow at the Wallace Arts Centre in New Zealand (2016).
 She has presented over thirty BBC radio features and written many short stories and articles.
-Louise has written libretti for four operas including Scottish Opera’s production of Anthropocene (music by Stuart MacRae) which will hit the stage in January 2019.
+Louise has written libretti for four operas including Scottish Opera’s production of Anthropocene (music by Stuart MacRae) which premiered in January 2019.
 She has also written for the stage.
-Her new play King Keich will premiere at Òran Mór on 22nd October.
+Her new play King Keich will premiered at Òran Mór in October, 2019.